TobiAdeniji94/fxql-parser-api/README.md

 # Foreign Exchange Query Language Parser API

-The **FXQL Parser API** is a robust and scalable backend service that processes and validates FXQL (Foreign Exchange Query Language) statements, saves valid entries to a database, and provides a rate-limited, API-key-protected endpoint for external use.
+The **Foreign Exchange Query Language (FXQL) Parser API** is a robust and scalable backend service that processes and validates FXQL (Foreign Exchange Query Language) statements, saves valid entries to a database, and provides a rate-limited, API-key-protected endpoint for external use.

 ## Features